Dive into The Strong’s Rainbow Reef exhibit and discover delightful activities inspired by the museum’s underwater

-Marvel at the fascinating behaviors of saltwater fish and coral in Rainbow Reef.
-This 1,700-gallon coral reef aquarium features a large and low viewing surface that provides even the littlest ocean watchers an amazing view of brilliantly colored animals.
+- Marvel at the fascinating behaviors of saltwater fish and coral in the 1,700-gallon coral reef aquarium featuring a large and low viewing surface that provides even the littlest ocean watchers an amazing view of brilliantly colored animals.

-Near Rainbow Reef is the Rainbow River tank, home to sparkling freshwater fish found in tropical rivers from all over the world.
-An adjacent reef tank is the perfect place to watch small reef fish and other inhabitants that might be missed in a larger aquarium.
+- Gaze at sparkling freshwater fish found in tropical rivers from all over the world.
+The smaller tank in the exhibit is the perfect place to watch tiny reef fish and other inhabitants that might be missed in a larger saltwater aquarium.

 The aquariums at The Strong are home to many different species of fish and invertebrates.
 Here are some facts about some of them.

 Scientific name: Amphiprion ocellaris

 What tank would be complete without a Nemo?
 Look closely because false percula clownfish rarely leave the protection of their favorite anemones or coral.
 You’ll find our clownfish living in our smaller reef aquarium.